-We have created a Self-Service Software Key Management Portal on the GGY website for key administrators.
-This portal allows key administrators to quickly view the status of their company’s AXIS keys, assign or revoke license keys, and monitor licensing activity (logs) and run reports.
-This can all be done without the need to contact GGY.
+We have created a Self-Service Software Key Management Portal on the AXIS support website for key administrators.
+This portal allows key administrators to quickly view the status of their company’s AXIS keys, assign, revoke or reassign license keys, and monitor licensing activity (logs) and run reports.
+This can all be done without the need to contact AXIS Support.
 For more details on administration, refer to Knowledge Base article 1845.

 AXIS License Lifecycle

-For automatic activation, the user provides his/her GGY Web account credentials, which are then passed back to the GGY licensing server over an SSL connection.
+For automatic activation, the user provides his/her web account credentials, which are then passed back to the licensing server over an SSL connection.
 Subsequent activations do not require credentials, since the first activation request registers the system ID in our licensing server and associates it against the relevant license.

 For manual activation, the user is presented with a dialog window with an encrypted activation request string that must be pasted into a browser window, which is sent back to the licensing server.
 The licensing server processes the activation instantaneously and provides the encrypted activation response string in the same browser window.
 This activation response string must then be pasted back into the original dialog window, and the user must click OK for AXIS to process the license activation.

-During the activation process, the following information is encrypted and sent to the GGY server:
+During the activation process, the following information is encrypted and sent to the licensing server: